How to Share Excel Workbook with Multiple Users Like a Pro?

 2. Set permissions.

 • Allow editing is automatically checked.
-If you un-tick this option then users can only view the file but they can’t edit it.
+If you untick this option, then users can only view the file, but they can’t edit it.

 • Choose Apply option.